Skip to contents

 Details

-Multi-view boards are defined by passing a named list to new_dock_board()'s layouts argument: each name is a view, each value is the panel arrangement inside that view (a dock_layout(), or a raw list of block / extension IDs).
-A view can be marked as the initially-active one by passing active = TRUE to dock_layout(); if none is marked, the first one is used.
+Multi-view boards are defined by passing a named list to new_dock_board()'s layouts argument: each name is the view's id (the container's key, like a block id — minted when absent), each value is the panel arrangement inside that view (a dock_layout(), or a raw list of block / extension IDs).
+The display name is set on the layout via dock_layout(name = ); with none set, a label is derived from the id.
+The initially-active view is chosen by new_dock_board(active = ) (a view id), defaulting to the first; it is a property of the collection, never of an individual layout.
 View CRUD is enabled unless the dock is locked (see is_dock_locked()).

-Users do not normally construct a dock_layouts directly; instead they pass a plain named list to new_dock_board(layouts = ...), which validates and wraps it.
+Users do not normally construct a dock_layouts directly; instead they pass a plain named list to new_dock_board(layouts = ...), which resolves, validates and wraps it (minting any absent ids).

 Examples